InsertKoinIO/koin/docs/reference/koin-core/injection-parameters.md

 In addition to `parametersOf`, the following API are accessible:

-- `parameterArrayOf`: to use an array of value, and data will be use by its index
+- `parameterArrayOf`: to use an array of value, and data will be uses by its index

 ```kotlin
 val params = parameterArrayOf(1,2,3)